Bobface/onlypwner-challenges/challenges/bobface-tutorial/DESCRIPTION.md

-    --rpc-url <YOUR RPC URL HERE> \ # The RPC to communicate with --private-key be0a5d9f38057fa406c987fd1926f7bfc49f094dc4e138fc740665d179e6a56a \ # The generated private key --with-gas-price 0 \ # Do not pay for gas SolveTutorial # Execute our solution script
+    --rpc-url <YOUR RPC URL HERE> \ # The RPC to communicate with --private-key be0a5d9f38057fa406c987fd1926f7bfc49f094dc4e138fc740665d179e6a56a \ # The generated private key --with-gas-price 0 \ # Do not pay for gas --priority-gas-price 0 \ # Do not pay for gas SolveTutorial # Execute our solution script
 ```